 Old Town hotels – Duval Street out your front door

 Duval Street is the heart of Key West’s Old Town, the place you go for shopping, partying, and fun.
 These Key West hotels near Duval Street put you in the middle of the action.

 Pier House Resort & Spa

-Follow in Jimmy Buffett’s footsteps when you grab a drink at the Chart Room Bar in the Pier House Resort & Spa.
+Follow in Jimmy Buffett’s footsteps when you grab a drink at the Chart Room Bar in the Pier House Resort & Spa – one of the best luxury resorts in Florida.
 Beautiful ocean views relax you as you gaze out from your room in this funky hotel that’s been catering to artistic types since the 1960s.
 From this resort and spa at the foot of Duval Street, you can enjoy the best of both worlds, with beachfront access as well as an easy stroll up the row of boutiques and restaurants.

 Santa Maria Suites Resort

 Want to spread out a bit?
 Then booking a suite at this all-suite hotel just off Duval Street might be the right choice.
 Fully equipped kitchens make it easy to grab a casual breakfast on your balcony — though you may not be hungry after enjoying the complimentary fresh fruit and smoothies by the pool, wine, and snacks at happy hour, and Dove ice cream bars delivered with your turndown service.
 Lounging at one of the two courtyard pools at Santa Maria Suites Resort lets you unwind and truly enjoy your vacation.

 This Key West bed-and-breakfast for adults-only is located in a stunning Victorian home that dates back to 1904 and features decor influences from Cuba, Hawaii, and the Mediterranean.
 The staff at this highly reviewed B&B encourage guests to mingle and are ready to direct you to great restaurants and make any reservations you need.